shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 The goal of <u>computational modeling</u> in behavioral and psychological science is using mathematical models to characterize behavioral (or neural) data.
 Over the past decade, this practice has revolutionized social psychological science (and neuroscience) by allowing researchers to formalize theories as constrained mathematical models and test specific hypotheses to explain unobservable aspects of complex social cognitive processes and behaviors.

 This course comprises lecture-based, discussion-based, and lab-based instruction.
-At least one-third of class sessions will be "hands-on."
+At least one-third of class sessions will be hands-on.
 We will discuss relevant book chapters and journal articles, and work with simulated and real data using the [Python programming language](https://www.python.org/) (no prior programming experience necessary) as we survey some selected areas of research at the intersection of computational modeling and social behavior.
 These selected topics will span a broad set of social psychological abilities including (1) learning from and for others, (2) learning about others, and (3) social influence on decision-making and mental states.

 Together, we will expand your skillset for conducting research in psychological science, cognitive science, neuroscience, and/or data science.
 Although some background in psychology, research methods, and/or programming will be helpful, students with all levels of experience are welcome to enroll.